SynchroLabs/SynchroCivics/README.md

 $ synchro install https://github.com/SynchroLabs/SynchroCivics/archive/master.zip
 ```

 Alternatively, you may use Git to install this app and keep it up to date.
-To do that, first create and install a new, empty synchro-civics app in your Synchro Server environment using the Synchro CLI:
+To do that, you will want to clone SynchroCivics (this repo) into the `synchro-apps` directory in your Synchro installation, then install Synchro Civics into your configuration using the Synchro CLI:

 ```
-$ synchro new synchro-civics
+$ synchro add SynchroCivics synchro-civics
 ```

-Now you may clone this repo into the newly created `synchro-apps\synchro-civics` directory.

 ## Configuring Synchro Civics